lobotomat/mesos/docs/external-containerizer.md

 * mesos::XXX are defined within include/mesos/mesos.proto.

+# Environment

-## Invocation **Sandbox**
+## **Sandbox**

-Most invocations usually have a specific environment.
+A sandbox environment is formed by `cd` into the work-directory of the executor as well as a stderr redirect into the executor's "stderr" log-file.
 **Note** not **all** invocations have a complete sandbox environment.
-The EC does assume that the ECP is using stderr for logging and additional debug information.
-The output of the ECP's stderr pipe is redirected into executor stderr log.
-The current path when invoking the ECP is set towards the default executors' work path.

-### Addional Environment Variables
+## Addional Environment Variables

 Additionally, there are a few new environment variables set when invoking the ECP.